Our people

 Dallis Campbell

 Dallis is excited to be returning to OST this year.
 Dallis is a singer, actress, director, dancer, and songwriter.
 She has worked as a stage manager, stagehand, lighting designer and lighting technician.
-She has been teaching private music lessons for six years.
+She has been teaching private music lessons for seven years.
 She is an alumni of St. Lawrence College’s musical theatre performance program in Brockville.
 She is the Administrator / Coordinator for Youth Opportunities in the Arts in Brockville.
-Dallis has a true passion for theatre and the performing arts.
+Dallis has a true passion for theatre and the arts.

 Deena Alsaweer